adrianog3/nodejs-typescript/README.md

 }
 ```

-> For more details see the official repository: [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier).
+> For more details see the [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) repository.

-If you are using [VSCode](https://code.visualstudio.com/), you will also need to install the [esbenp.prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) plugin.
+> If you are using [VSCode](https://code.visualstudio.com/), is necessary install the [Prettier Plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 The next step is create a `.prettierrc.json` file inside root folder: